lecram/kibibeat/README.md

 Each instrument track is represented by a Beat List, also known as blist.
 A [beat](http://en.wikipedia.org/wiki/Beat_(music\)) is a unit of time determined by the music tempo, which is constant inside a blist.
 We mark the beats in which the instrument is attacked by plus signs (`+`).
 The other beats are represented by minus signs (`-`).
 A blist is represented by a sequence of beats enclosed by square brackets, like `[+-+-]`.
 You can insert other non-whitespace ASCII characters inside a blist to make it more readable (e.g. bar delimiters), like `[-+-+|--++]`.
 These characters will be ignored by kibibeat.

 kibibeat uses a stack-based language to let you perform operations on beats and other entities.
 Every operation is represented in [postfix notation](http://en.wikipedia.org/wiki/Reverse_Polish_notation), in which the operator follows all of its operands.
-For example, to repeat a pattern 4 times we use to repeat operator (`*`) like so:
+For example, to repeat a pattern 2 times we use the operator (`*`) like so:

 ```
 [+--+] 2 *